owntools/boilerplate/README.md

 ### Boilerplates

-Each of these boilerplates have the same `make` targets for running the program in dev, and running tests.
+Each of these boilerplates have the same `make` targets for running the program in development, and running tests.
 These commands are documented below.

 #### Prerequisites